-- 24.6.
+- Sexual harassment, including online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent. - The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Upskirting can happen to any gender. - Initiation and hazing-type violence and rituals, which can include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element. - 24.2 This academy aims to reduce the likelihood of peer on peer abuse through; - the established Academy values. - high expectations of behaviour; - clear consequences for unacceptable behaviour; - providing a developmentally appropriate PSHE/RSHE curriculum which develops pupils' understanding of healthy relationships, acceptable behaviour, consent and keeping themselves safe on and offline; - systems for any pupil to raise concerns with staff, knowing that they will be listened to, valued and believed: - robust risk assessments and providing targeted work for pupils identified as being a potential risk to other pupils and those identified as being at risk. - 24.3 Research indicates that young people rarely disclose peer on peer abuse and that if they do, it is likely to be to their friends.
+Therefore, this academy will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the Academy and what services they can contact for further advice. - 24.4.
 Sexual harassment refers to unwanted conduct of a sexual nature that occurs online or offline.
 Sexual harassment violates a child's dignity and makes them feel intimidated, degraded, or humiliated and can create a hostile, sexualized or offensive environment.
 If left unchallenged, sexual harassment can create an atmosphere that normalised inappropriate behaviour and may lead to sexual violence.
-Sexual harassment includes; - Sexual comments - Sexual "jokes" and taunting - Physical behaviour, such as deliberately brushing against another pupil. - Online sexual harassment, including non-consensual sharing of images and videos and consensual sharing of sexual images and videos (often known as sexting), inappropriate comments on social media, exploitation, coercion and threats - online sexual harassment may isolated or part of a wider pattern. - 24.7.
-Sexual Violence refers to the following three offences; - Rape - Assault by Penetration

-- Sexual Assault
+Sexual harassment includes; - Sexual comments - Sexual "jokes" and taunting - Physical behaviour, such as deliberately brushing against another pupil - Online sexual harassment, including non-consensual sharing of images and videos and consensual sharing of sexual images and videos (often known as sexting), inappropriate comments on social media, exploitation, coercion and threats - online sexual harassment may isolated or part of a wider pattern. - 24.5.
+Sexual Violence refers to the following three offences; - Rape - Assault by Penetration - Sexual Assault - 24.6.

-- 24.8.
 Harmful sexual behaviours is a term used to describe behaviour that is problematic, abusive and violent and that may cause developmental damage.
 Harmful sexual behaviour may include:

-- Using sexually explicit words and phrases.

-- Inappropriate touching

-- Sexual violence or threats

-- Full penetrative sex with other children or adults

-- Sexual interests in adults or children of very different ages to their own.

-- Forceful or aggressive sexual behaviour
+- Using sexually explicit words and phrases, - Inappropriate touching/physical behaviours that are potentially criminal in nature, - Sexual violence or threats. - Full penetrative sex with other children or adults, - Sexual interests in adults or children of very different ages to their own, - Forceful or aggressive sexual behaviour, - Compulsive habit's, - Sexual behaviour affecting progress and achievement.

-- Compulsive habit's

-- Sexual behaviour affecting progress and achievement